 Results

-West London Zone started delivering services in August 2019 and will finish in September 2024.
-Data was last updated in December 2023.
-These are interim results.
+West London Zone started delivering services in August 2019 and finished in September 2024.
+Data on outcome achievements was self-reported by the project in the Life Chances Fund end of grant form.
+Data was last updated in December 2025.
+These are final results.

 Outcome achievements